awohletz/electron-prisma-trpc-example/README.md

 APPLE_TEAM_ID=your apple team ID
 # If you want to publish releases to Github
 GITHUB_TOKEN=your github access token
+# If you want to code sign on Windows
+CSC_LINK=yourWindowsCodeSigningCert.pfx
+CSC_KEY_PASSWORD=your password for the Windows code signing cert
 ```
 5. Now you can run `npm start` to start in dev mode and check out the example app.
 If you want to test building and publishing a release, see the below sections.